bcampagnolaFTR/AZMC/README.txt

 	That's about it!
-	Do not leave any stray text characters or comments anywhere on this document.
-The program is expecting it to be of a very specific size and shape.
+	Do not leave any stray text characters or comments anywhere in the spreadsheet.
+This will throw off the script.

 4b.
 How to operate the script: